samuel-cerezo/samuel-cerezo/README.md

-Hi there! 👋
+Hi there!
+I'm Samuel Cerezo 👋
 =============================

-PhD Student
 ----------

-I'm an Electronic Engineer doing a PhD in computer vision.
-My expertise lies in the fields of robotics, engineering, programming, and now I specialize in developing sensor's fusion algorithms with the aim of improving navigation systems.
+Electronic Engineer and researcher with international experience in Argentina, Spain, and Germany.
+Formerly in the oil industry, now completing a Ph.D. in Systems Engineering and Computer Science under Prof. Javier Civera’s supervision.
+Skilled in C++, Python, and MATLAB, with a strong focus on real-time systems, optimization, and modular design.
+Passionate about turning technology advances into robust, deployable solutions.

 Here you can find my personal website:  https://samuel-cerezo.github.io/